nuxt-modules/i18n/docs/content/en/api.md

   - **Arguments**:
     - locale: (type: `string`)
+    - forcePrefix: (type: `boolean`)
   - **Returns**: `string`

   Returns path of the current route for specified `locale`.

+  If `forcePrefix` is set to `true`, it returns the path with the prefix.
+Useful for `prefix_and_default` strategy.
+  You can also set global behavior through option prefixAndDefaultRules.

   See also [Basic usage - nuxt-link](../basic-usage#nuxt-link).

+  See more details about [prefixAndDefaultRules](../options-reference#prefixanddefaultrules).

   See type definition for [Location](https://github.com/vuejs/vue-router/blob/f40139c27a9736efcbda69ec136cb00d8e00fa97/types/router.d.ts#L125).